Ranking the top 15 linebacker prospects of 2017

-Analyst Josh Liskiewitz runs down the list of the best LB draft prospects entering April, including Reuben Foster.
+Analyst Josh Liskiewitz runs down the list of the best LB draft prospects entering the draft, including Reuben Foster.

 This year’s linebacker class is very top-heavy, as there will be as many as four selected in the first round.
 Beyond the top tier there is a significant dropoff, as there are really questions as to the every-down viability of the rest of the class.
 This being said, the class has a good mix of strong run defenders and skilled coverage players, meaning teams should find plenty of value with Day 3 targets.